moonbitlang/moonbit-docs/README.md

 ## Functions

 Functions take arguments and produce a result.
 In MoonBit, functions are first-class, which means that functions can be arguments or return values of other functions.
-Moonbit's naming convention requires that function names should begin with lowercase letters.
+MoonBit's naming convention requires that function names should not begin with lowercase letters `[^a-z]`.
 Compare for constructors in the `Enum` section below.

 ### Top-Level Functions